School Visits to the Planetarium

 1. Choose a show: SELECT A SHOW HERE

 2. Fill out the form under the show of your choice.
 You will be contacted within a few days to confirm your booking.

 If you have a question, please write or call:

 In addition to the Star Chamber presentations, the Planetarium features a ring of museum exhibits about astronomy and space science.
-Schools may choose to come early or stay after the main presentation in order to engage in the Planetarium Treasure Hunt, to help students more fully appreciate the material in the exhibits.
+Schools may choose to come early or stay after the main presentation in order to engage with the exhibits in the Ring Hall.

 For other needs, please request accommodations at least 3 business days before your visit.